 All this simply tells us that banana benefits us in incredible ways – the credit for which must be given to the nutrients the fruits are replete with.

 One serving of banana has about 110 calories, 30 grams of carbohydrates, and 1 gram of protein.
 It is naturally free of fat, cholesterol, and sodium.

 One banana also contains about 450 mg of potassium, 34 mg of magnesium, and 3 g of dietary fiber.

 Even the banana peel contains vitamins B6 and B12, along with magnesium, potassium, protein, and fiber.
 It is also rich in phytochemicals and phytonutrients (5).
 The peel, by the way, is edible and eaten in several parts of the world.

 Now we come to what we spoke initially – bananas are one of the most widely consumed fruits in this world, and that’s very good news.
 Why?
 Because of their magical benefits, which you will see right now.

 1. Improve Heart Health

-A report by the Harvard Medical School says that low potassium levels can cause disturbances in heart rhythm.
-Bananas, being rich in potassium, can help counteract this problem (5).
-(Too much of potassium could be bad for the heart.
-So, take care.)
+A report by the Harvard Medical School says that potassium deficiency can cause disturbances in heart rhythm.
+Bananas, being a rich potassium source, can help counteract this problem (6).
+(Too much potassium could be bad for the heart.
+Hence, take care.)

-Your heart is a smooth muscle and depends on potassium for proper contraction and expansion.
-Low potassium levels, a condition called hypokalemia, can also lead to heart palpitations.
+The heart is a smooth muscle that depends on potassium for proper contraction and expansion.
+Low potassium levels, a condition called hypokalemia, may lead to heart palpitations.

 2. Enhance Brain Health